elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-selfdirected-learning-enhance-independent-research-skills.md

 url: /learn/education-studies/questions/how-does-selfdirected-learning-enhance-independent-research-skills
 score: -1.0
 related_article1:
-    id: 165884
+    id: 165898
+    title: >-
-    title: What are the key stages of academic progression in a university setting?
+        What is the importance of time management in achieving academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
+    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
 related_article2:
-    id: 165905
+    id: 165891
-    title: What is the role of interpersonal communication in developing effective communication skills?
+    title: >-
+        How does the complexity of research requirements increase with academic progression?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-interpersonal-communication-in-developing-effective-communication-skills
+    url: /learn/education-studies/questions/how-does-the-complexity-of-research-requirements-increase-with-academic-progression
 related_article3:
-    id: 165902
+    id: 165899
-    title: How can individuals adapt to change through lifelong learning?
+    title: >-
+        How can planning and scheduling improve a student's academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-individuals-adapt-to-change-through-lifelong-learning
+    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
 related_article4:
-    id: 165896
+    id: 165894
+    title: >-
-    title: What is the role of archaeology and history in understanding material artefacts?
+        What is the significance of studying material, cultural, and social artefacts in the arts and humanities?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-archaeology-and-history-in-understanding-material-artefacts
+    url: /learn/education-studies/questions/what-is-the-significance-of-studying-material-cultural-and-social-artefacts-in-the-arts-and-humanities
 related_article5:
-    id: 165892
+    id: 165899
-    title: What are the key components of effective academic writing?
+    title: >-
+        How can planning and scheduling improve a student's academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-academic-writing
+    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
 ---

 &nbsp;